DelonShen/LIMxCMBL/README.md

 # Overview
-This repository contains the complete history of numerical calculations for the paper "Direct correlation of line intensity mapping and CMB lensing from lightcone evolution" [[2507.17752]](https://arxiv.org/abs/2507.17752).
+This repository contains the complete history of numerical calculations for the paper "Direct correlation of line intensity mapping and CMB lensing from evolution along the lightcone" [[2507.17752]](https://arxiv.org/abs/2507.17752).
 Sorry for the mess.
 Specific references to key calculations are outlined below.

 ---